cocoon2wong/SocialCirclePlus/README.md

 This is the official PyTorch codes for our paper "SocialCircle+: Learning the Angle-based Conditioned Interaction Representation for Pedestrian Trajectory Prediction".

-SocialCircle+ is an extended journal-version of our previous work [SocialCircle](https://github.com/cocoon2wong/SocialCircle), and this paper will be made public soon.
+SocialCircle+ is an extended journal-version of our previous work [SocialCircle](https://github.com/cocoon2wong/SocialCircle).
+It is available on [arXiv](https://arxiv.org/abs/2409.14984) now.
 For our pre-trained model weights, please refer to [this page](https://github.com/cocoon2wong/Project-Monandaeg/tree/SocialCirclePlus).

 ## Get Started